THE BIG MUFF π - A HISTORY OF ALL VERSIONS - Part 1

 black and red 1981

 Shown above - The V6 came in a variety of graphic color schemes.
-To the left is the standard graphic style and to the right is the highly collectible "reverse logo" variant.
+To the left is the standard graphic style and to the right is the highly collectible "reverse logo" variant from around 1981.
 The knobs on th are modern Davies Molding replacement knobs, not originals, but original were also made with this knob style

 V6